Back to overview

 If you would like to know more about reasonable accommodations for candidates with disabilities within selection processes, we advise you to read our white paper on the topic:

-Please send me the white paper
+Send me the white paper

-About the author
+About the authors

 Shirley Dewitte | Consultant Research & Development